-Emma is a junior in the Aerospace Engineering and Mechanics department at the University of Minnesota – Twin Cities.
+Emma is a senior in the Aerospace Engineering and Mechanics Department at the University of Minnesota – Twin Cities.
 Along with her major in Aerospace Engineering and Mechanics, she is pursuing a minor in Astrophysics.
 Outside of her schoolwork and ballooning projects, she is also the lead of the Simulations subteam of the Minnesota Rocket Team and is involved in the University of Minnesota’s Society of Women in Engineering.
 She is highly interested in the exploration of space and, when she graduates, hopes to work on the mechanical design of satellites and probes that will further knowledge of the universe.
 In her free time, Emma enjoys reading (science fiction being one of her favorite genres), baking sugary desserts, hiking and camping, photography, and playing board games with her friends and family.